adamordal/ansible_ios/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the [MIT License](https://github.com/rvm/rvm1-ansible/blob/master/LICENSE).

 ---